kalxas/rasdaman/doc/main/01_introduction.rst

 **Historically**, rasdaman has pioneered the field of Array Databases, being the first system of this kind.
-The rasdaman technology has been developed over a series of EU funded prjects and then marketed by `rasdaman GmbH
+The rasdaman technology has been developed over a series of EU funded projects and then marketed by `rasdaman GmbH
 <http://www.rasdaman.com>`__, a research spin-off dedicated to its commercial
 support, since 2003.
 In 2008/2009, the company has teamed up with `Jacobs University <http://www.jacobs-university.de/lsis>`__ for a code split to